SheerazAthar/SheerazAthar/README.md

-- 👋 Hi, I’m @SheerazAthar
+- 👋 Hi, I’m @sheerazathar
 - 👀 I’m interested in Soft Robotics and Biomechanics

 - 📫 I can be contacted on: